HalfEatens/PrototypeGame/README.md

 # Game Prototype

+## Please ignore current UI and how things work

 **Combat system:**
 Initially will be like Pokemon, however we will change to be more like Naruto online mixed with a few other games.